QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-installing-collection.md

 description).
 The resources in the collection will be installed (the location in the file system depends on their type).

+.. note:: When you have installed a collection from a repository, the complete repository will be duplicated on your local file system (under ``resource_sharing/repositories`` in the QGIS user directory).

 #### SVG
 If the collection contains SVGs, they will be copied to your file